johschmitz/gr-tensorflow_cc/README.md

 The example models can be found in the examples folder

-    cd examples
+    cd ../examples

 Training requires a working python Tensorflow environment.
 I assume that Anaconda is used

     conda activate tensorflow

-Then train and save the models
+Then train and the example model

     ./train_autoencoder.py

+Close the plots to complete the script, then save the encoder and decoder models separately for inference

     ./save_encoder_tf.py
     ./save_decoder_tf.py